-[SIDEBAR] Elected officers of Alaska Airlines can receive supplemental retirement benefits.
+Elected officers of Alaska Airlines can received supplemental retirement benefits.

-All of the participants' base salaries, as shown in the Summary Compensation Table, excluding bonuses, are covered under the Salaried Retirement Plan and the Officers Supplementary Retirement Plan.
+All of the participants' base salaries, as shown in the Summary Compensation Table, excluding bonuses, are covered under the Salaried Retirement Plan.
 The named executive officers have the following years of credited service and final average compensation as of December 31, 1998:

-NAMED YEARS OF FINAL AVERAGE
+NAMED EXECUTIVE YEARS OF CREDITED SERVICE FINAL AVERAGE COMPENSATION

-EXECUTIVE CREDITED SERVICE COMPENSATION

 John F. Kelly 21.3(2) \$365,073

 William S. Ayer 3.3 \$225,050

-Harry G. Lehr 11.1 \$220,952
+Harry G. Lehr 11.1 \$220 , 952

-George D. Bagley(1) 5.1(2) \$196,993
+George D. Bagley(1) 5.1(2) \$196 , 993

-John R. Fowler 6.2 \$199,631
+John R. Fowler 6.2 \$199 , 631

-- (1) When Mr. Bagley transferred from Alaska Airlines to Horizon Air in October 1995, he was 100% vested under the Salaried Retirement Plan.
-Horizon Air does not have a similar plan, but will supplement his benefits to ensure that his retirement benefit will be equivalent to what he would have received had he continued with Alaska Airlines. - (2) Reflects combined service at Alaska Airlines and Horizon Air since becoming eligible for the Salaried Retirement Plan.
+(1) When Mr. Bagley transferred from Alaska Airlines to Horizon Air in October 1995, he was 100% vested under the Salaried Retirement Plan.
+Horizon Air does not have a similar plan, but will supplement his benefits to ensure that his retirement benefit will be equivalent to what he would have received had he continued with Alaska Airlines.

+(2) Reflects combined service at Alaska Airlines and Horizon Air since becoming eligible for the Salaried Retirement Plan.